 We are calling on the Minneapolis – St. Paul startup, tech and business community to be leaders of change by pledging to take specific and meaningful action to advance our stated goal of racial equity across our community.
 Examples of ways to take action include but are not limited to:

 Shift spending and partnership opportunities to BIPOC-owned companies as demonstrated by organizations like Lunar Startups and MEDA.

 By signing on to this letter, you are pledging to take specific and meaningful action to build an inclusive startup community and advance racial equity across the Minneapolis – St. Paul region.

 *This statement was drafted by the Forge North Leadership Council and leaders from a number of local entrepreneurial support organizations.
-In the coming weeks, a project team made up of these leaders will follow up with signatories on the specific actions they are taking to advance racial equity in their work.
+Signatories will be provided a number of opportunities to engage with Forge North on future projects and opportunities to take action.

 Forge North has partnered with Team Dynamics to host a series of sessions in February 2021 focused on culture, identity and equity in startups.
 The 4-part series will explore why culture and identity matter, the importance of handbook and hiring policy review, and how to turn tools into action.
 Please sign the pledge to receive an invitation or email email@example.com for more information.

 PARTNERS IN THIS EFFORT

 Get in touch